-City Engineer Appointed individual overseeing all operations and functions regulated by this title, subject to the authority of the Mayor.
+City Engineer Individual overseeing all operations and functions regulated by this title, subject to the authority of the Mayor.
 See SMC 13.01.0202

-Clear Sight Triangle The corner area at an intersection or driveway which must be free of obstructions to provide adequate sight distance.
+Clear View Triangle The corner area at an intersection or driveway which must be free of obstructions to provide adequate sight distance.
 See SMC 17A.020.030N for dimensions.